Arab states seek end to violence in Syria

 Elaraby said Arab states were in contact with various parties to ensure widest recognition of a Palestinian state.

-The Palestinians decided to seek U.N. recognition of statehood after years of negotiations with Israel failed to deliver the independent state they want to establish in the West Bank, the Gaza Strip and East Jerusalem.
+The Palestinians decided to seek U.N. recognition of statehood after years of negotiations with Israel failed to deliver the independent state they want to establish in the West Bank, the Gaza Strip and East Jerusalem -- areas occupied by Israel in the 1967 Middle East War.

+The Palestinians currently hold U.N. observer status.
+Full member status would require approval in the Security Council, where Israel's ally the United States says it will veto any such resolution.

+Diplomats in New York have said it is not clear what the Palestinians will do at the U.N.
+General Assembly.
+They could seek lower status as a "non-member state," which would require a simple majority of the 193-nation Assembly.

 (Additional reporting by Ahmed Tolba, Sami Aboudi and Ayman Samir; Writing by Edmund Blair; Editing by Kevin Liffey)